Israel-Josmar/ichef-app/README.md

 - Live reload

 The emulator has a live reload feature.
 To enable it, focus on your emulator and press ctrl+M to open a menu.
 On this menu click on "Enable live Reload".

+Ps.: if cltr+M doesnt show the expected menu, you can use `adb shell input keyevent 82`